 Zombies eat the brain, we eat LIKES!

-We upload selfies with smiles that are fake and just made up for the photo, we take poses to make the picture more appealing, all for what LIKES!
+We upload selfies with smiles that are fake and just made up for the photo, we pose to make the picture more appealing, for what, LIKES!

 There has never been a time in the history of mankind when being PHOTOGENIC was considered significant!
 I don’t mean to degrade people taking photos, its okay, its memories, but a hundred pictures with pretended smiles are not considered memories, it shows the void that we carry with us.

 This void has created a good appetite for likes in all of us!

 A few days back I was just browsing through my YouTube feed, and saw a video of the perfect morning routine.
 I was curious and clicked on the video, and I was shocked at the level people go to pretend that they have an ideal lifestyle just to make other people desire something that they don’t have.